-- prescription drugs paid through the pharmacy benefit; - members younger than 2 as of the last day of the reporting; - home health/hospice services; - maternity services; - mental health/substance use disorder costs; - pediatric and adult preventive costs (e.g., mammography, colon cancer screenings, immunizations); - high-cost claimants: - Family/General Practice or Internal Medicine/Geriatrics: - Commercial HMO/POS members with greater than \$65,000 in total annual medical costs and Medicare Advantage HMO members with greater than \$130,000 in total annual medical costs.

-- Personal Choice and National BlueCard PPO members with greater than \$75,000 in total annual medical costs and Medicare Advantage PPO members with greater than \$150,000 in total annual medical costs. - HMO/POS members must be with the practice for at least 11 months of the measurement year.
-PPO members must be continuously enrolled with Personal Choice, Personal Choice 65 PPO, or a National BlueCard PPO plan for at least 11 months of the measurement year.
+- prescription drugs paid through the pharmacy benefit; - members younger than 2 as of the last day of the reporting period; - home health/hospice services; - maternity services; - mental health/substance use disorder costs; - pediatric and adult preventive costs (e.g., mammography, colon cancer screenings, immunizations); - high-cost claimants: - Family/General Practice or Internal Medicine/Geriatrics: - Commercial HMO/POS members with greater than \$65,000 in total annual medical costs and Medicare Advantage HMO/POS members with greater than \$130,000 in total annual medical costs. - Personal Choice and National BlueCard PPO members with greater than \$75,000 in total annual medical costs and Medicare Advantage PPO members with greater than \$150,000 in total annual medical costs.

-In addition to the QIPS program participation and eligibility requirements outlined on pages 2 - 4, the following practice and member eligibility requirements are specific to the Medical Cost Efficiency incentive:
+In addition to the QIPS program participation and eligibility requirements outlined on pages 2-4, the following practice and member eligibility requirements are specific to the Medical Cost Efficiency incentive: